QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

 ## Chapter 12 Take Cover {#chapter-12-take-cover}

-In this chapter we reform previous function to separate values.
-There has been a issue left since we introduced lambda expressions and recursions: redundancy.
+In the last chapter we have seen again how to separately define and call recursive functions, with some designing improvement for efficiency.
+There is a natural thinking out of this: what if we combine them together?
+Actually we have seen combining functions with lambda expression and recursion in The Little Schemer, such as currying, Y combinator.

+But there is an issue haven't been mentioned: redundancy.
 Lots of similar parameters are called/updated with unnecessary amount of times, which are at expense of time, space or reading complexity.
 In next few chapters, we will see a few different ways designed to alleviate this issue.

-The first way is to use `(letrec)` with lexical closure to wrap function in function to make the outer function with clearer shape.
+The first way is to use `(letrec)` with lexical closure to wrap function in function to make the outer function have clearer shape.

 Let's firstly
 review Y combinator: